Key Factors for a Healthy Microbiome

 2. Genetics: The Influence of Ancestry

-5. Diet: Fueling a Diverse Microbiome
+5. Diet: Fuel for a Thriving Microbiome

 6. Stress: The Gut-Brain Connection